Top 10 Seinfeld episodes

 Season 3, Episode 3 (1991)

 Jerry and Elaine go down to Florida for a weekend break to visit Jerry’s mother and father, go scuba diving and attend a ceremony that Jerry’s father is being honoured at.
-When his parents’ neighbour, Jack Klompus, comes over that night to give a cheque for the previous night’s activities, Jerry comments on how nice his pen is and Jack explains that it can write upside down and it is used in space travel.
-Jack offers Jerry and pen and after much refusing, Jerry finally takes it, much to his mother Helen’s horror as she knows Jack’s wife will make sure everybody knows Jerry forced Jack to give him the pen, even though he, of course, didn’t.
+When his parents’ neighbour, Jack Klompus, comes over that night to give them a cheque for the previous night’s activities, Jerry comments on how nice his pen is.
+It turns out to be a dangerous compliment - Jack explains that the pen can write upside down and it was designed for space travel.
+Jack offers Jerry the pen and after much refusing, Jerry finally takes it, much to his mother’s horror as she knows Jack’s wife will make sure everybody knows Jerry forced Jack to give him the pen, even though he, of course, didn’t.
 Things go from bad to worse when the ceremony that evening turns into a fight between Morty and Jack over the pen.

-The Pen is a great showcase episode for Jerry’s parents who stole the show every time they appeared and is a great example of how the show’s writers took a simple idea and turned it into comedy gold.
+The Pen is a great showcase episode for Jerry’s parents who stole the show every time they appeared.
+It's a great example of how the show’s writers could take a simple idea and turn it into comedy gold.

 8. The Parking Garage